 At B-Haven Farms we believe in sustainable agriculture.
 We try to mimic nature as much as possible.
 We choose a natural approach.
 The goal is to minimize problems like disease and inbreeding.

 So we have a single herd sire (buck).
 Our buck is kept with the does throughout the year.
-We never split up the herd.
+We never split up the sire and the breeding does.
 The herd is treated as a single unit.
-So when the kids are born, they stay with the herd.

-Upon giving birth the does and their kids are segregated for 3 - 5 days in individual stalls in the nursery.
-We do not ween the kids.
-We leave that up to the does.
+Upon giving birth the does and their kids are segregated for 3 - 7 days in individual stalls in the nursery.
+The kids are weened at 4 months.

 We do not control when the does are bred.
 We leave it up to nature.